coccoinomane/web3cli/CONTRIBUTING.md

 Plese run `pdm test` before every commit, to make sure your edits did not mess with the pre-existing code.

-Some tests require a local blockchain, so make sure to install [ganache](https://www.npmjs.com/package/ganache) the first time you run `pdm test`!
+Some tests require a local blockchain: we recommend installing [anvil](https://github.com/foundry-rs/foundry/blob/master/README.md#installation).

 To create a new test, feel free to copy and customize an existing one: all tests are in the [`tests`](./tests) folder.